Coordinating Decisions via Quantum Telepathy: High Frequency Trading: A Case Study

 We now provide the full details of this particular TC problem.
-As Zhuo is a market maker, each server conventionally issues orders in pairs where one order is a bid and the other an ask.
+As Zhuo is a market maker, each server conventionally issues orders in pairs where one order is a bid (buy) and the other an ask (sell).
 However, the pair of orders is issued sequentially,\footnote{In general this will depend on the order types available at the exchanges.
 For example, some order types send both the ask and bid orders in one message, but even then the server has to sequentially decide on their respective price values.
 A possible exception to this is if the order type allows for specifying a spread. } and the first order is in general more likely to be filled.
 This is due to the first order arriving earlier and having being made with slightly more up-to-date information.
-Thus, if a bid order is always issued first in the pair, then there will be a slight bias toward successful bid orders over ask orders.
-Which order to issue first corresponds to the decision to be made in the TC problem for each server.
-In general, if Zhuo lets one server issue a bid order first and the other server issue an ask order first, this will effectively lead to hedging.
-On the other hand, if both servers issue an ask order first or both servers issue a bid order first, then Zhuo will effectively take a directional position.
+Thus, if a bid order is always issued first in the pair, then there will be a slight bias toward successful bid orders over ask orders.\footnote{The significance of the bias due to which order is issued first may depend on the specific trading setting.
+Another way to increase the bias is to create a very slight price differential (that is, increase price for bids, decrease for asks).
+Note in this case we would need to evaluate the tradeoff between the loss in revenue and the reduction in risk. } For this TC problem, which order to issue first is the decision to be made for each server.